JoaquinAlcazar/SaveTheOceanV2/README.md

 # What is this even about?
 Save the Ocean is a simple game that consists in deciding whether to help animals in need immediately or take them to your center.

+UI designed and programmed with Windows Forms